France is the ideal location.

 Countries vary greatly in their acceptance level of foreign-born companies.
 Some countries greatly tax and restrict new businesses from entering the country, while others welcome them with open arms.
 France seems to be in the latter category, as they encourage foreign companies to invest in the country’s business world through incentives and a more relaxed atmosphere for company start-ups.
 According to the Investment Promotion Agency in France, "foreign entities have the right to establish and own enterprises and engage in all forms of remunerative activity."

-In 2016 alone, France targeted 47 specialized industrial sectors in order to develop the next generation of technology-based equipment.
+In 2016 alone, France targeted 47 specialised industrial sectors in order to develop the next generation of technology-based equipment.
 Tech-based companies were encouraged to allow France to be the birthplace of the next generation of high-speed trains, electric passenger planes, electric cars, low-emission ships, and long-lasting batteries.
 In the business world, France is at the top of the list for accepting new businesses.

 When starting your own business, the first thought is never, "I hope this lasts a year or two," but a keen look into the future for a long-lasting investment.
 Owners get into business with the intention of making a fortune and eventually retiring well, leaving a strong, stable company for future generations.t is not often that a country thinks along the exact same lines.
 France is different than most countries and has therefore implemented mandates that conform to the times and produce a long-term solution for a growing problem.

 Pollution has long been an issue in countries all over the world and recently, green technology has come into focus as a means of reducing the impact humans have on their environment.
-Recently, France has implemented a policy requiring all new companies and buildings to provide a level of green technology.
+Recently, France has implementing a policy requiring all new companies and buildings to provide a level of green technology.
 Businesses in France are routinely making an effort to afford more buildings with solar panels and set apart green spaces to assist with environmental concerns.
 Investing in green technology is always a plus for a business and France makes it easy to do so.

 An Educated Workforce